SpongePowered/SpongeDocs/source/faq.rst

 ---------------------------------------------------------------------

 We are currently investigating this, but we plan to reach or exceed performance of the other implementations given time.
+The optimisations that were featured in Cauldron are also being evaluated.

 Will You Be Able to Send Mods From the Server to the Client?
 ------------------------------------------------------------